jchan922/react-patterns/react-19/docs/patterns.md

 10. Think in React: Declarative UI
     React is declarative—you tell React what to render in your component's logic, and React figures out how best to display it Rules of React – React.
 Describe the UI for different states rather than imperatively manipulating the DOM.

+11. Custom Hooks Over Higher-Order Components
+    In modern React, custom hooks are the preferred pattern for sharing logic.
+Use HOCs only for specific cases like conditional rendering or legacy code support.
+Custom hooks provide cleaner, more composable, and easier-to-test solutions.

 ```javascript
 // ❌ IMPERATIVE - Don't do this
 function Form() {